telerik/maui-docs/controls/richtexteditor/context-menu.md

 What options are available in the context menu depends on the current content selection or caret position in the editor.

-> The commands in the default context menu work when the RichTextEditor conten is editable (the `IsReadOnly` is `False`).
+> The commands in the default context menu work when the RichTextEditor content is editable (the `IsReadOnly` property is `False`).

 This is how the default context menu looks: